cmc265/Machine-Learning-Prediction-Project/HAR Predictor.md

 ```
 nearZero$nzv
 ```
-Finally, we remove predictors which intuitively will not correlate with te outcome such as the name , time of day etc. This leaves us with the following list of better predictors
+Finally, we remove predictors which intuitively will not correlate with te outcome such as the name , time of day etc.This leaves us with a streamlined list of better predictors (52 in total) which we focus on to build the best prediction model
 ```
 "roll_belt"            "pitch_belt"           "yaw_belt"
 "total_accel_belt"     "gyros_belt_x"         "gyros_belt_y"         "gyros_belt_z"         "accel_belt_x"